 - Mix dry ingredients – flour, sugar, salt, baking powder – in a large mixing bowl

-- Fill each muffin cup halfway, then place 3-5 frozen berries on top.
-Push the berries into the batter.
+- Fill each muffin cup halfway with batter, then press 3-5 frozen berries on top.
+Sprinkle with a generous layer of crumble

-- Fill muffin cup up to the top, then press a small spoonful of chopped nuts on top.
+- Fill muffin cup up to the top, then press in a small spoonful of chopped nuts on top.
+Sprinkle with another generous layer of crumble.
+Drizzle with melted margarine or butter until crumble is saturated.

 - Bake for 25-30 minutes until light golden and toothpick comes out clean (there may be some berry juice), then remove from oven and let cool